Spring 2015 Registration for Re-admitted Students

-You may register for Fall 2014 courses using this process ONLY IF YOU ARE A RE-ADMITTED STUDENT FOR FALL 2014.
-(All other students must wait until the Fall 2014 semester begins to register for courses or to adjust their schedules.)
+You may register for Spring 2015 courses using this process ONLY IF YOU ARE A RE-ADMITTED STUDENT FOR SPRING 2015.
+(All other students must wait until the Spring 2015 semester begins to register for courses or to adjust their schedules.)

 Registration Process for Re-admitted Students